simonschiele/dot.awesome/README.md

 # Simons awesome awesome config (-:
+> awesome!

 This is my little awesome config.
 I tried to wrap a few of the most common awesome features into a simple config file.

-If you want to use it regulary and be able to update this config, create your own myconfig.lua and myapplications.lua (by copying myconfig.lua-example and applications.lua).
+If you want to use it regulary and be able to update from repo, create your own myconfig.lua (by copying myconfig.lua-example) and maybe you want to put applications.lua in gitignore.

-you are very welcome to use and improve this config set. send patches, improvements or ideas to [<simon.codingmonkey@googlemail.com>](mailto:simon.codingmonkey@googlemail.com "mailto:simon.codingmonkey@googlemail.com").
+you are very welcome to use and improve this config set. send patches, improvements or ideas to <simon.codingmonkey@gmail.com>.

+## Deprication warning
+I switched to i3, so I don't see when something is broken in the recent awesome Versions.
+Feel free to write a mail or open up a Ticker if you experince any troubles with this config.

 ## Available clone paths:
  * [https://github.com/simonschiele/awesome.git](https://github.com/simonschiele/awesome.git "view repo on github")